Summer Camp Activities: 26 Fun Ideas for Kids (Indoor + Outdoor)

 5. Water Balloon Dodgeball

-Water balloon dodgeball is a fun summer camp twist on the classic game of dodgeball.
-Campers are divided into teams and throw water balloons at each other, aiming to avoid getting soaked.
+Water balloon dodgeball is a summer camp twist on the classic game.
+Kids split into teams and toss water balloons, trying to tag opponents while avoiding getting soaked.
+It works especially well on hot days.

 >>> READ MORE: 100+ Summer Ideas for Teens: Fun, Creative and Engaging Activities